• Skip to main content

 • 4 ounces Cheddar Cheese, shredded (about 1 cup)

-• ½ cup Parmesan Cheese, shaved, shredded, or fresh grated
+• ½ cup Parmesan Cheese, shredded or grated

 Instructions

-• Secure the Instant Pot lid, close the valve seal, and cook on manual HIGH pressure for 1 minute (yes, that’s only one minute), followed by a 10-minute natural pressure release (NPR).
-DO NOT SKIP the NPR...the noodles are still cooking.
+• Secure the Instant Pot lid, close the valve seal, and cook on manual HIGH pressure for 1 minute (yes, only one minute), followed by a 10-minute natural pressure release (NPR).

-• Carefully turn the pressure valve to release any remaining steam and open the lid.
+• After the 10-minute NPR, carefully turn the pressure valve to release any remaining steam.
+Carefully open the lid.
+(It won't look very pretty at first.)

 Equipment